Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in

 An Iban person’s tattoos read like a diary to those who understand the symbols.

 A young man traditionally starts with two flower-like shape tattoos on the fronts of his shoulders.

 They are placed there because they align with the straps on his backpack, which he will wear as he ventures out from the longhouse to learn about life.

-This process is known as Bejalai, translating to “journey of knowledge and wisdom.”
+This process is known as Bejalai, translating to a “journey of knowledge and wisdom.”